IGA Communities Came Out Strong in Support of IGA’s Wounded Warrior Project® Event

-IGA retailers across the country are going above and beyond to get the word out about the important mission of Wounded Warrior Project® (WWP) to honor and empower Woudned Warriors, and IGA communities have answered the call.
+IGA retailers across the country went above and beyond to get the word out about the important mission of Wounded Warrior Project® (WWP) to honor and empower Wounded Warriors, and IGA communities have answered the call.
 Read on for just a few of the many examples of community support from across the country.

 Cuba City, WI

 Thompson's IGA hosted a special cook-out to raise awareness and funds for WWP.
 Working with various community members, Thompson's IGA had military speakers from the local VFW, the American Legion, and the national chapter of WWP, as well as a color guard presentation from the Knight of Columbus all at his weekend event.
 Additionally, a local school agreed to bring kids to the event to learn more about military service.
 By the end of the day, more than 100 people had attended te cook-out and $1,300 was raised for WWP.

 Susanville IGA hosted a WWP fundraiser in conjunction with their annual Hometown Fest event.
 Tons of businesses and community leaders wanted to be involved, so this year the event included face painting, pony rides, a healthy kids booth, a demonstration on how to milk a cow and turn it into gourmet cheese and a number of raffles sponsored by IGA Red Oval partners.
 On the day of the event, Susanville IGA had donation buckets everywhere and let shoppers know that all money collected would be donated to WWP and at the end of the day, they collected more than $1,700!

 Isom IGA collaborated with a local veterans center to raise awareness and funds for both WWP and the Hazard, KY Veterans Home.
 They planned a full-day event including a meet and greet where shoppers could honor the veterans in their community as well as a cook-out using IGA-WWP branded hot dogs and buns.
 In total, 500 people showed up for the event and more than $4,500 was raised.